-Treatment for your tooth pain will depend on the reason for the tooth pain.
-Don’t try to diagnose yourself.
-It’s our job at Dentistry for Life to examine your teeth and mouth and discover the source of your discomfort.
+Treatment for your emergency tooth pain will depend on the reason for the tooth pain.
+Don't try to diagnose yourself.
+It's our job at Dentistry for Life to examine your teeth and mouth and discover the source of your discomfort.

 Our exam usually includes x-rays to confirm a diagnosis, though sometimes we can see with our trained eyes exactly what the problem is.
 We accurately identify what's going on with your teeth, then make recommendations about the next best course of treatment.
 In some situations, you may qualify for a few treatment options for an effective dental restoration.

 Because tooth pain typically comes from below the surface, root canal therapy is a common solution to remedy the problem.
 Some dental conditions involve such debilitating pain that it interferes with daily life, and this problem could require tooth extraction.

 If you have avoided seeing your Philadelphia dentist for too long, your mouth is far more susceptible to developing oral health problems.
-You may have a hairline crack in a tooth that you can’t see, but this seemingly insignificant detail is actually a big deal and could allow bacteria into your tooth, leading to decay and infection and tooth pain, or that small crack could be all that is needed to weaken the tooth enough to break.
+You may have a hairline crack in a tooth that you can't see, but this seemingly insignificant detail is actually a big deal and could allow bacteria into your tooth, leading to decay and infection and tooth pain, or that small crack could be all that is needed to weaken the tooth enough to break.

-It’s important to see your dentist every six months for a dental cleaning and exam.
+It's important to see your dentist every six months for a dental cleaning and exam.
 We make sure your teeth and gums are healthy, clean, and strong.
 We want you to be free from decay and other oral health problems.
-We understand the nature of tooth pain – and you should never have to experience it thanks to gentle, preventative dentistry.
+We understand the nature of tooth pain - and you should never have to experience it thanks to gentle, preventative dentistry.

-Sooner is always better than later when it comes to treating emergency tooth pain Philadelphia dentists at Dentistry for Life are experienced and ready to alleviate your pain, and get you the proper dental care for whatever the issue is.
+Sooner is always better than later with emergencies, and when it comes to treating emergency tooth pain Philadelphia dentists at Dentistry for Life are experienced and ready to alleviate your pain, and get you the proper dental care for whatever the issue is.
 The longer you wait to get help, the worse the problem will get.
 This is guaranteed.
 Tooth pain does not go away on its own.